evkx/evkx.github.io/content/models/mercedes/eqs_suv/EQS_450_4MATIC_SUV/_index.md

 ## Drivetrain

 Mercedes-EQ EQS 450 4MATIC SUV features an all-wheel drive system powered by two motors, one on each axle.
-The motor(s) used are [Permanent Magnet Synchronous Motors](../../../../technology/motors/pmsm/).
+The motors used are [Permanent Magnet Synchronous Motors](../../../../technology/motors/pmsm/).

+### Suspension

 The suspension is fully adaptive on the front and rear axle, so height and damping can be adjusted manually and automatically.
 The minimum ground clearance is 181 mm, and the maximum is 206 mm.